ScientiaCapital/Machine-Learning-AlgoTrading/README.md

 ## Conclusion

-Within this notebook, two machine learning algorithms (SVC classifier model and Decision Tree) were carried out for the purpose of evaluating their effectiveness within the realm of algorithmic trading.
-For the sake of consistency and effective analysis, the long and short trading windows retained their size across both algorithms and the training / testing data remained identical.
-The plot below showcases the cumulative returns of both the SVC classifier model and Decision Tree model across the same time period.
-From this, we can conclude that the trading strategy based off of the SVC model proves to be much more effective in generating cumulative returns for the OHLVC dataset as a baseline model.
+Within this notebook, two machine learning algorithms were carried out for the purpose of evaluating their effectiveness for algorithmic trading.
+The long and short trading windows retained their size across both algorithms and the training / testing data remained somewhat identical.
+The plots below showcase the cumulative returns of both models across the same time period.
+From this, we can conclude that the trading strategy proves to be much more effective in generating cumulative returns for the OHLVC dataset as a baseline model.

 In the below plots, the SVM and LR Strategy outperforms the Tuned model from mid-2018 towards the end of 2020 in terms of cumulative returns.